jerome-quintin/jerome-quintin.github.io/_pages/talks.md

 - Online talk given during the conference [Alternative Gravities and Fundamental Cosmology on 06/09/2021](https://indico.cern.ch/event/873762/) mainly about [my paper on the principle of finite amplitudes](https://arxiv.org/abs/2102.05550): [slides](../assets/docs/slides_AltFunCosmo21_Quintin.pdf){: .btn .btn--info}
 I gave a close version of this talk also during an online workshop on 08/11/2021 organized by the Yukawa Institute for Theoretical Physics (Kyoto University), [Recent Progress of Quantum Cosmology](https://www2.yukawa.kyoto-u.ac.jp/~rpqc2021/program.php).

+- Online talk given at the Fields Institute to mathematicians on 21/07/2022 as part of the [Low Regularity Physics and Geometry Seminar](https://sites.google.com/site/professorsormani/home/lorephygeseminar) about the stability of modified gravity from the point of effective field theory:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/SIbLJgtFqq4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 - Online talk given for the [Copernicus Webinar and Colloquium Series on 25/10/2021](https://indico.cern.ch/event/936284/contributions/4579351/) mainly about [my paper on viscosity and anisotropies](https://arxiv.org/abs/2109.11701) (but also briefly talking about [arXiv:1711.10472](https://arxiv.org/abs/1711.10472)): [slides](../assets/docs/Quintin_slides_Copernicus.pdf){: .btn .btn--info}

 - Online seminar given to the [USTC Particle Cosmology Group](http://cospa.ustc.edu.cn) on 19/02/2021 about [my paper on quantum circuit complexity of cosmological perturbations in primordial cosmology](https://arxiv.org/abs/2012.04911): [slides](../assets/docs/slides_Jerome_Quintin_USTC.pdf){: .btn .btn--info}